List of urban local bodies in Odisha: Recent Developments

 On 5 July 2025, ahead of the Bahuda Yatra, Chief Minister Mohan Charan Majhi announced that Puri Municipality would be upgraded to a Municipal Corporation, thereby making it the sixth municipal corporation in Odisha.

 On 16 August 2025, the Housing & Urban Development Department announced the formation of 12 new Notified Area Councils (NACs).

 Subsequently, on 31 August 2025, during Swayat Shasan Divas, the Chief Minister announced the creation of 16 more NACs, the upgradation of seven NACs into municipalities, and reaffirmed the earlier decision to upgrade Puri to a Municipal Corporation bringing Odisha’s total to 28 new NACs, seven new municipalities, and one municipal corporation.

 Municipal Corporations in Odisha

-There are currently 6 municipal corporations in Odisha with 249 wards.
+There are currently 6 municipal corporations in Odisha managing a collective total of 288 urban wards.